raboof/akka.github.com/news/_posts/2012-03-06-akka-20-released.md

 * 98683 insertions(+)
 * 57415 deletions(-)

-Also including 341 pages of reference documentation, and tons of ScalaDoc, available at [http://akka.io/docs/akka/2.0/](http://akka.io/docs/akka/2.0/).
+Also including over 300 pages of reference documentation, and tons of ScalaDoc, available at [http://akka.io/docs/akka/2.0/](http://akka.io/docs/akka/2.0/).

 Use the Akka Migration package to aid in migrating 1.3 code to 2.0.